 With its long-duration energy storage ability with supply on demand, Azelio’s solution can function in system with other renewable technologies as a distributed renewable baseload in a micro grid, replacing diesel.
 The systems differs further from other energy storage technologies by not suffering degradation in capacity over time and not requiring any refilling of storage media for maintained capacity.

 It is a groundbreaking solution that provides opportunities for economic and sustainable development for societies and hundreds of millions of people.

-Azelio’s production plant in Uddevalla was acquired from Volvo Cars in 2013.
+Azelio’s production plant in Uddevalla, Sweden was taken over from Volvo Cars in 2013.
 With industrial volume production of components and with suppliers from the automotive industry etc., Azelio can keep production costs low and achieve a high level of efficiency throughout the processing chain.
 The annual production capacity with the existing production line is 23,000 units per year and within the current plant this can be scaled up to 46,000 units a year as needed.
 The plant is setup and ready for volume production

-Azelio has a strong organisation with experienced individuals from industries such as automotive, aviation and renewable energy.
+Azelio has a strong organization with its core staff experienced from the automotive, aviation and renewable energy industry.
 Development takes place in close cooperation with leading global actors in the energy sector as well as prominent research institutions, such as the Royal Institute of Technology (KTH) and Chalmers University of Technology in Sweden and Khalifa University in Abu Dhabi.
-With a global network of strong and established partners, such as Masdar and Masen (Moroccan Agency for Sustainable Energy) combined with a large number of potential customers, many of whom emerged after the Company’s public technology demonstration in June 2018, the Company is well prepared for a commercial rollout.
+With a global network of prominent and established partners, such as Masdar and Masen (Moroccan Agency for Sustainable Energy) combined with a large number potential customers and existing MOU clients, many of whom emerged after the Company’s successful public technology demonstration in June 2018, the Company is well-prepared and close to a commercial rollout.
 Since December in 2019, Azelio’s solution is installed on one of the world’s largest solar power stations, the Noor Power Station in Morocco.